resqiar/How-Much-You-Spent-/README.md

 # How Much You Spent?
-### An app which track your money in a day, week, month, even year!
+ An app which track your money in a week, then provide a chart to easily read how much you spent your money.